Müll is the creation of a single developer.

 My biggest problem with Müll is that the puzzles are either easy or inscrutable.
 None feel like they make sense.
 Most of them are exercises in frustration, which ironically increases anxiety, as opposed to teaching us anything about it.
 At no point did a puzzle make me think.

-Their designs are a part of the problem.
+A part of the problem is the puzzle design.
 You must use a lens to gain information about a scene with which you are presented.
 It gives you information you couldn't know otherwise, spelling everything out for you.
 From that information, you simply figure out in which order to click things, and while sometimes there are tricks to it, they aren’t interesting, intuitive, or satisfying.

 I got through most of the puzzles in a few minutes, and there are only ten total.
 Two, I solved in seconds.
 One I completely skipped because there was no information or clues given on how to solve it, at least from what I could tell.
 It seemed to require a million clicks, until you stumbled upon the solution accidentally.
 I don't have the time or interest for that, and I can't imagine anyone who would, either.
 The puzzles are appallingly bad.